Choose Language

 Accessed through browsers but optimized for mobile, mobile web apps security is largely like traditional web apps but with mobile UX layers.

-As each app type has a unique attack surface, the testing approach is adapted accordingly.
+As each app type has a unique attack surface, the mobile app penetration testing approach is adapted accordingly.

 Importance and Benefits of Mobile Application Penetration Testing